 The fishing operation utilizes an area of more than 2 million hectares.
 This untouched environment has more than 800 kilometers of rivers, more than 180 known creeks, 60 lakes, and three major tributaries.
 Plenty of water to keep us busy chasing fish that rarely will see humans and anglers.

-The first green ship in Amazon – the Untamed Amazon, our own deluxe vessel, specially designed for the Marié project!
+The first green ship in Amazon – the Untamed Amazon, our deluxe vessel, specially designed for the Marié project.

-The Untamed Amazon is the very first vessel in entire Amazon with 100% Solar Power Generation for all electricity use.
-The system has 96 state of art German solar panels generators and 3 tons of Hitachi Solar Batteries – the most advanced Japanese battery system for solar power generation.
+The Untamed Amazon is the very first vessel in the entire Amazon with 100% Solar Power Generation for all electricity use.
+The system has 96 state of art German solar panels generators and a modern battery system for solar power generation.
 The Untamed Amazon is an audacious project, which brings a new concept in boat design that changes the current fishing vessel standards.
 All boat space was planned to promote a unique remarkable experience.

 The Untamed Amazon has 3 floors.
-Lower Floor is the restricted area for staff, where is located the heart of the boat - a twin 200hp propulsion engines.
-It’s also has the laundry, staff rooms and water filtration systems.
-All the boat has a sewage treatment plant.
+Lower Floor is the restricted area for staff, where is located the heart of the boat - a twin 200hp propulsion engine.
+It also has the laundry, staff rooms and water filtration systems.
+The boat has a sewage treatment plant.

-Main floor has 8 suites, where 6 of them are available for Marié guests (5 double and one single suite).
-Each Suite has a new standard in space and amenities for a fishing veseel.
-Each suite accommodates two person, in super single beds.
+Main floor has 8 comfortable suites with 18sq meters each.
+Each Suite has a new standard in space and amenities for a fishing vessel.
+Each suite accommodates two people, in super single beds.
 Besides, it has a private bathroom and air conditioning and good space for clothes storage.

-The upper floor is the place for relaxes after your long fishing day.
-We offer a spacious living and dinning room, and on the rear an open lounge where we serve the drinks and appetizers with two big Jacuzzi’s for up to 10 people.
+The upper floor is the place for relaxing after your long fishing day.
+We offer a spacious living and dining room, and on the rear an open lounge where we serve the drinks and appetizers with two big Jacuzzis for up to 10 people.

-The 3rd floor also counts with the cheff’s cuisine and the command control of the vessel.
+The 3rd floor also has the chef's cuisine, a wine cellar, and the vessel command control.

 Satellite phone Wiﬁ Internet

 The Rio Marié is entirely located inside a far-reaching Indian Territory, an area of more than 2 million hectares.
-This untouched environment has more than 800 kilometers of rivers, 180 known creeks, 60 lakes, and three major tributaries inside the new operation area.
-We propose to develop the Rio Marié Project as a Fly Fishing ONLY destination in order to increase the river sustainability over time.
-With these unique resources in our hands, we designed the whole concept of the project as a new approach to targeting trophy peacock bass on the fly.
+This untouched environment has more than 800 kilometers of rivers, 180 known creeks, 60 lakes, and three major tributaries inside the operation area.

 Release Fly Fishing